Skip to content

 A consistent assessment framework

-Propose a lightweight framework for assessing technology health across portfolio companies: platform currency, technical debt levels, integration maturity, team capability, security posture, and delivery velocity.
-Explain how consistent measurement enables comparison and prioritisation without requiring uniform systems.
+A lightweight but consistent framework for assessing technology health across portfolio companies enables comparison, prioritisation, and informed capital allocation.
+The dimensions to assess: platform currency (how current and supported are the core platforms), technical debt levels, integration maturity, team capability, security posture, and delivery velocity.

 Leading indicators vs lagging indicators